RusiruChathushanaka/api_testing_app/README.md

 1. Send a request
 2. Click "Save" button in header
-3. Enter a name for the execution
+3. Enter a name for the execution (e.g., "Get User Profile")
 4. Click "Save"
+5. The execution appears in history with a bookmark icon (🔖)

+### Managing History

+**Viewing History:**

+- Local requests show URL only
+- Saved executions show bookmark icon + custom name
+- Click any item to restore the request

+**Clearing History:**

+- "Clear" button removes only local history
+- Saved executions remain in the history panel
+- Delete individual items using the trash icon

+**Deleting Saved Executions:**

+- Click trash icon on a bookmarked item
+- Removes from both UI and Supabase database

 ## 🌟 Key Features

 - ✅ Clean and intuitive interface
 - ✅ Real-time response with loading states
-- ✅ Automatic request history
+- ✅ Automatic request history (local + cloud)
+- ✅ Visual distinction between local and saved executions
 - ✅ Dark/light theme with system detection
 - ✅ Keyboard shortcuts (Enter to send/save)
 - ✅ Mobile responsive design
 - ✅ No external dependencies for core functionality
 - ✅ Optional cloud storage with Supabase
+- ✅ Smart history management (separate local vs. saved)

 ## 🤝 Contributing